Mercedes-Benz S-Class: "Fintail" (1959)

 Mercedes-Benz Fintail (Heckflosse) is an informal nickname given to Mercedes-Benz vehicles notable for the presence of tailfins.
 Though never officially designated as such — Mercedes-Benz claimed they were functional and designated them Peilstege, assisting to mark the end of the car in the rear-view mirror.
 The Fintail series replaced the Ponton series.

 The exterior was designed for the European and North American markets.
 The W111 was a chassis code given to its top-range vehicles, including four-door sedans, produced from 1959 to 1968, and two-door coupes and cabriolets from 1961 to 1971.
 The W111, was initially attributed only to six-cylinder cars with 2.2-litre engines.
 The luxury version with big-block 3-litre engines were given the chassis code W112.
 The entry-level vehicles with four-cylinder engines were called W110.
 All three versions W110, W111, and W112, in both two- and four-door bodies, were based on the same unibody structure.
+Since the advent of the W112 series, the Mercedes-Benz S-Class has always included two wheelbase lengths, although not all wheelbases are sold in every country.

-W108 (1965)
+W108 · W109(1965)

 The updated and larger W108/W109 model lines were introduced in 1965.
 The squarish W108 line included the straight-six M129 engine powered 250S, 250SE, 280S 280SE and 280SEL.
-In 1968 the 300 SEL 6.3 borrowed the 6-litre V8 from the W100 600 Pullman to offer a truly high-performance luxury sedan.
+In 1968 the 300 SEL 6.3 borrowed the 6.3-litre V8 from the W100 600 Pullman to offer a truly high-performance luxury sedan.